IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 ---

-## Deprecated: Vercel Deployment
+## Vercel Deployment (Currently Not Focused)

-Deployment via Vercel is currently not the primary focus.
+Deployment via Vercel is not the primary focus at this time.
 If you choose to use Vercel in the future, you will need to configure similar environment variables in your Vercel project settings.
 The Vercel environment variable names would typically be:
 - `NEXTAUTH_URL`
 - `NEXTAUTH_SECRET`
 - `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY`